-41. Income that is included in net income per books but not included in taxable income is a subtraction item on Schedule M-1.
-True False
+- computing taxable income is an addition item on senedule in-1. - 41.
+Income that is included in net income per books but not included in taxable income is a subtraction item on Schedule M-1. - a.
+True - b.
+False

-42. Schedule M-2 is used to reconcile unappropriated retained earnings at the beginning of the year with unappropriated retained earnings at the end of the year.
-True False
+- 42. Schedule M-2 is used to reconcile unappropriated retained earnings at the beginning of the year with unappropriated retained earnings at the end of the year.

+- a.
+True

+- b.
+False

-43. A corporation with \$5 million or more in assets must file Schedule M-3 (instead of Schedule M-1).
-True False
+- 43. A corporation with \$5 million or more in assets must file Schedule M-3 (instead of Schedule M-1).

+- a.
+True

+- b.
+False